gymrek-lab/TRTools/dumpSTR/README.md

-# DumpSTR
+# DumpSTR : A tool for filtering tandem repeat VCF files

 [Usage](#usage) | [Filter options](#filters) | [Output files](#outputs)

-DumpSTR is a tool for filtering VCF file with STR genotypes produced by supported TR genotyping tools.
+DumpSTR is a tool for filtering VCF file with TR genotypes produced by supported genotyping tools.
 It can perform both call-level and locus-level filtering and outputs a filtered VCF file.

 <a name="usage"></a>
 ## Usage